ROCm/hipfort/docs/install/quick-start.rst

 Prerequisites
 ===============

-* gfortran version 7.5.0 or newer
+* GFortran version 7.5.0 or newer.
+For more information, refer to the `GFortran website. <https://fortran-lang.org/en/learn/os_setup/install_gfortran/>`_

 Building and testing hipFORT from source
 ==========================================